 Based on feedback from local communities and space users, we have been busy working on refining the original designs, developing governance structure, and incorporating local economic development, and environmental sustainability plans throughout the potential project.

 Using your feedback, we have been revising the initial design that came out of the consultation process.
 We want to ensure that the redevelopment meets the social and recreational needs of local communities in a way that is financially and environmentally sustainable, is safe, inclusive and accessible, and meets the needs of communities, especially those who are most underserved.

-In early 2019, there will be a public meeting for you to provide feedback to the project team on a revised site design.
+In Spring 2019 there will be a public meeting for you to provide feedback to the project team on a revised site design.